 ‘She was brought here last night,’ said the old woman.

-Answer: ‘She’ refers to Oliver’s mother.
-Earlier, right after giving birth, she had expressed the wish to see her baby and then die peacefully.
+Answer: ‘She’ referred to in the first line, “The doctor put the child in her arms,” is Oliver’s mother.
+Earlier, she had expressed the wish to see her child and then to die.

-Answer: After the doctor left, the old woman began dressing the orphaned baby in old clothes typically used for babies born in the workhouse.
+Answer: When the doctor had gone home to his dinner, the old woman sat down on a chair in front of the fire and began to dress the baby.
+She dressed him in the very old clothes used for babies who were born in the workhouse.

 No one was able to discover who the baby’s father was, or what his mother’s name was.
 Mr Bumble, an important officer in the town, invented a name for the baby.
 He chose the name Oliver Twist.